brianchacon/TextEditor/README.md

-This is a simple text editor, that can wwe use like a base for other projects.
+This is a simple text editor, that can be use like a base for another projects.